Thinking About Replacing Your Conservatory Roof? Read This First

 What Are the Signs You Need a Conservatory Roof Replacement?

 Before replacing your conservatory roof, it’s important to understand what’s wrong with the current one.
 This helps you choose a solution that fixes the underlying issues, not just the appearance.
-Here are the most common signs that indicate it’s time to replace your conservatory roof:
+These are some of the most common signs that it’s time to consider a new roof:

-Older conservatories often struggle to maintain a stable temperature.
-If your conservatory feels like a greenhouse in summer and is unusably cold in winter, the roof is likely the problem.
-Rooms with poor insulation quickly become uncomfortable and are often left unused, or used as a storage space instead of a living area.
+Older glass or polycarbonate roofs often cause extreme temperature swings.
+If your conservatory feels like a greenhouse in summer and is unusably cold in winter, the roof is likely the main issue.
+Rooms with poor insulation quickly become uncomfortable and are often left unused or used purely as storage rather than as a living area.

 double glazing